Dipstick713/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors-
->A game of Rock Paper Scissors created using JavaScript
+- An interactive game of Rock Paper Scissors created using HTML and JavaScript
->NOTE: Check console for output